Employment Programme for the Elderly and Middle-aged

 2. How can employers enroll in EPEM?

-When employers employ job seekers who are eligible for EPEM, they have to submit a completed "Preliminary Application Form for On-the-Job Training", together with copies of Business Registration Certificate, Certificate of Registration of A School or other recognised licence, to the Programme Office within (i) 3 months from the date when the job vacancy is posted at LD, and (ii) the first month after the commencement of employment of the job seekers.
+When employers employ job seekers who are eligible for EPEM, they have to submit a completed "Preliminary Application Form for On-the-Job Training", together with copies of Business Registration Certificate, Certificate of Registration of a School or other recognised licence, to the Programme Office within (i) 3 months from the date when the job vacancy is posted at LD, and (ii) the first month after the commencement of employment of the job seekers.
 LD may request the employer to submit supporting documents on the salary and hours of work of the job (e.g. the signed employment contract) for examination.
 If the job seekers concerned have not yet registered at LD, employers should arrange them to register at any Job Centre as soon as possible.

 After verification, LD will notify successful employers and employees by issuing a "Letter of Approval-in-Principle".
 Upon the receipt of the letter, employers shall commence the OJT according to the date specified.